WhoamiForGodSake/ConfigurableHttpResponder/README.md

 You can then amend the responses, delay them based on the headers of the incoming request or its body.
 You can also, completly change an answer based on some request parameters, but the syntax is trickier !

 For a detailled explanation, download the Dokuwiki file, unzip it and run run.cmd (for windows), for other OS, I'm sure you'll find a way !
 (The administrator user/password is admin/manage).

+For a quick video of a basic installation with simple configuration : *Download Video_ConfigurableHttpResponder_Basic_Install_and_conf.7z*.